Untwisted Gromov-Witten invariants of Riemann-Finsler manifolds: Setup and statements

-\begin{terminology} All our metrics are Riemann-Finsler metrics unless specified to be Riemannian, and usually denoted by just $g$.
-Completeness, always means forward completeness.
+\begin{terminology} From now on, all our metrics are Riemann-Finsler (a.k.a.
+Finsler) metrics unless specified to be Riemannian, and usually denoted by just $g$.
+Completeness, always means forward completeness, and it is an assumption for all our metrics.
 Curvature always means sectional curvature in the Riemannian case and flag curvature in the Finsler case.
 Thus we will usually just say complete metric $g$, for a forward complete Riemann-Finsler metric.
 A reader may certainly choose to interpret all metrics as Riemannian metrics, completeness as standard completeness, and curvature as sectional curvature. \end{terminology} In what follows $\pi _{1} (X)$ denotes the set of free homotopy classes of continuous maps $o: S ^{1} \to X$.